 Although they are exceptionally gorgeous, freesia cut flower care is not as simple as most other flowers.
 They are extremely delicate in nature.
 For that reason, if you’re lucky enough to receive a Bouq of fresh cut freesias, it’s vital to give them the proper care and attention—or they’ll be going to flower heaven a lot sooner than you wanted them to.

-Before we get into how to care for freesias indoors, we’ll give you the lowdown on freesia symbolism.
+Before we get into how to care for freesias indoors, we’ll give you the lowdown on freesia symbolism and some fun freesia facts.
 Trust us, knowing a little more about them will make that Bouq even more dazzling!

 In Victorian England, it was considered uncouth to talk about feelings and emotions.
 As a result of this, many people passed coded messages to each other using flowers.
 During that time, messages accompanied by a freesia were the ultimate sign of trust between two confidential parties.
 Sounds a lot like the days of middle school note passing, right?